YunussEmree/Java-Core-Restful-API/README.md

 - Form for submitting user data
 - Real-time table display of all users
 - RESTful API for data operations
-- H2 in-memory database for data storage
 - Error handling and user feedback

 ## Technical Stack

 - Core Java for backend
-- H2 Database for data storage
 - Bootstrap 5 for UI components
 - jQuery for DOM manipulation
 - AJAX for asynchronous API calls
-- HikariCP for connection pooling
 - Jackson for JSON processing

 ## Project Structure